General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Overview of the simulations

 These systems represent three potential outcome of binary neutron star mergers with rapidly collapsing remnants.
 In the first case, nearly all of the matter rapidly falls into the forming black hole, leaving a disk of negligible mass around it and nearly no mass ejection.
-In the second case, a low-mass disk ($0.04M_\odot$) forms around the remnant black hole, and we still do not observe significant mass ejection.
-In the third and fourth cases, tidal disruption of the low-mass star by its massive companion leads to the formation of a more massive disk ($\sim 0.15M_\odot$) and significant mass ejection ($\gtrsim 0.001M_\odot$).
+In the second case, a low-mass disk ($0.04M_\odot$) forms around the remnant black hole, and we still do not observe significant mass ejection during merger.
+In the third and fourth cases, tidal disruption of the low-mass star by its massive companion leads to the formation of a more massive disk ($\sim 0.15M_\odot$) and significant mass ejection in a cold tidal tail ($\gtrsim 0.001M_\odot$).
 We note that while the least massive neutron star in these two configurations has a very low mass, these systems were chosen because they match simulations performed in~\cite{Bernuzzi:2020txg} with a different code and different treatment of neutrinos and viscosity.
 This allows for easy comparisons with our results, and additionally provides us with an extreme case that should be useful in the construction of analytical models for remnant disks and matter outflows.
 To test the robustness of our results, we perform the LS220 simulation at two different resolutions, and with or without subgrid viscosity.
 Specifically, we ran simulations without viscosity; with viscosity included only after black hole formation; with viscosity included only up to the contact; and with viscosity included during the entire simulation.
 The second and third case here are meant to verify that the subgrid viscosity does not have an important effect at times when the Kelvin Helmotz instability is not active.
 The binary using the LS220 equation of state is also used to test our implementation of tracer particles.
+Finally, we studied the impact of the number of Monte-Carlo packets during the inspiral, collapse to a black hole, and post merger evolution.
+We note however that most of those changes had only minor impacts on the outcome of the simulations for the observables discussed in this manuscript, with the exception of the number of packets used during the collapse itself (see below).